athomasq/athomasq.github.io/navigation/about.md

 * [My guide to visiting Japan](https://abrahamthomas.gumroad.com/l/wwrni)

 🧭 Here are some aphorisms I try to live by:
-* Most people don't ever change their minds; if you can change yours based on new data, it's a superpower.
 * Almost every skill is a muscle and can be exercised.
-* Speed is under-appreciated, both as a competitive advantage, and as a means of de-risking.
+* Changing your mind based on new data is a superpower.
+	* (Most people don't ever change their minds)
+* Speed is under-appreciated in almost every context.
-* Tremendous outcomes require tremendous amounts of hard work; smarts are not enough.
+* Tremendous outcomes require tremendous amounts of hard work.
-* People tend to be impulsive but risk-averse; a better combination is to be deliberate but open to risk.
+	* (Smarts are not enough)
+* Be deliberate and comfortable with risk.
+	* (Most people are impulsive and risk-averse)
 * Commit deeply but be flexible; strong opinions, weakly held.
 * If you're not curious, what's the point?
-(This is a good filtering function)
+	* (This is a good filtering function)
 * Be kind, but recognize that kindness has multiple dimensions.
-* Character is grace under pressure; when the chips are down, who do you want to be?
+* Character is grace under pressure.
+	* When the chips are down, who do you want to be?
-* Both success and failure owe more to luck than is generally recognized, especially by the successful.
+* Luck matters a lot, but you can often make your own luck.
-* The best macro trades combine optimism about technology with cynicism about humanity.
+* Combine optimism about technology with realism about humanity.
-* Many arguments purport to be about means but are actually about variances.
+* Arguments about means are often actually about variances.
-* Knowing your own preferences is the key to a happy and fulfilled life.
+* Knowing your own preferences is the key to happiness.
 * If you don't blow your own trumpet, it shall remain unblown.
-(I struggle with this)
+	* (I struggle with this)
 * Life is too short to play zero-sum games.
+* ABL: Always Be Learning.
 * Do less to do more.
 * Big dreams, sincerity and enthusiasm are all good things.
 * Optimists change the world.